Federated Learning for Medical Image Analysis: A Survey: Software Platforms and Tools

 \subsection{Fed-BioMed}

 Fed-BioMed\footnote{https://fedbiomed.gitlabpages.inria.fr} is an open-source federated learning software for real-world medical applications.
 It is developed by Python and supports multiple machine learning toolkits such as PyTorch, Scikit-Learn, and NumPy.
 It can also be used in cooperation with PySyft.
-Silva~\etal\cite{silva2020fed} use Fed-BioMed as the toolkit to conduct multi-center analysis for structural brain imaging data (MRI) across different medical sites and verify its effectiveness.
+Silva~\etal\citep{silva2020fed} use Fed-BioMed to conduct multi-center analysis for structural brain imaging data (MRI) across different datasets and verify its effectiveness.